Empire Life Insurance Review: Good Option for Smokers

 Accidental Death & Dismemberment (AD&D)

-Provides an additional payout to beneficiaries for accidental death or a qualifying injury.
+Provides an additional payout for accidental death or qualifying injury.

 Children’s Life Rider